 Error 330 (net::ERR_CONTENT_DECODING_FAILED): Unknown error.

-This error occurs when HTTP request’s headers claim that content is gzip encoded while it's not.
-This error can be fixed by turning off gzip encoding in browser you use.
+This error occurs when HTTP requests headers claim that content is gzip encoded while it is not.
+This error can be fixed by turning off gzip encoding in your browser (whichever you use).

 Other Possible Solutions

-- If you are a web developer and you are receiving this error in your php pages, the solution is to turn on or off zlib.output_compression in php.ini.
-If your web content is in fact encoded turn it on or else turn it off.
+1. If you are a web developer and receive this error in your PHP pages, the solution is to turn on or off zlib.output_compression in php.ini.
+If your web content is encoded, turn it on or off.
 Just open your php.ini and find the zlib.output_compression line and turn it on or off and save the php.ini file.

 zlib.output_compression = On/Off

-- If you receive this error specifically on Chrome browser you can try upgrading Chrome to latest version or reinstall it.
-If you are running Chrome extensions, try disabling them all and access your webpage.
-If your web page works fine enable them one by one.
+If you are running Chrome extensions, try disabling them and accessing your webpage.
+If your web page works fine, enable them one by one.
 Thus, you can determine the culprit extension and disable it.

-- If you have enabled Privoxy proxy in chrome check out the fix suggested here.
+4. If you have enabled Privoxy proxy in Chrome, check out the fix suggested here.

-- If you have installed any antivirus software in your local computer, try turning it off for a while and reload the page you have problems with.
-Thus, you could identify if antivirus is causing the problem.
+5. If you have installed any antivirus software on your local computer, try turning it off for a while and reloading the page on which you are facing the problem; thus, you will be able to identify if antivirus is causing the problem.